 Easy Pick Matrix

-The existing page's Fare Matrix is an overwhleming spreadsheet of information.
-Here, we intelligently choose a few flights that would be most commonly prefered by customers.
+The existing page's Fare Matrix was an overwhelming spreadsheet of information.
+Here, we intelligently present a few flights that would be most commonly prefered by customers.

 Cleaner Fare Display

-Each fare contract has been made much easier to read, given ample space, and has consistency in messaging to help customers scan through information and compare flights
+Each fare has been made much easier to read, given ample space, and has consistency in messaging to help customers scan through information and compare flights.

-Data shows that customers search 3-4 times before selecting their flight.
-The fixed footer allows the user to quickly jump back to previous searches or start a new search.
+Data showed that customers search 3-4 times before selecting their flight.
+The fixed footer allowed the user to quickly jump back to previous searches or start a new search.

 What I Learned

-A first impression is only as good as its entire first experience.
-Although the CheapOair homepage was modern and inviting, many conversions were lost due to a stark contrast in polish and overall visual design when continuing throughout the site.
+A first impression is only as good as the entire first experience.
+Although the CheapOair homepage was modern and inviting, many conversions were lost due to a stark contrast in polish and overall design when continuing throughout the booking process.
 Maintaining consistency in the end-to-end experience is essential to gaining user trust and loyalty.